MichelSaremi/RPG-characters-V2/README.md

 # RPG-characters-V2

-This application was build as an assignment from Experis Academy.
+This application was built as an assignment from Experis Academy.

 In this Java based console application you can choose between four characters/heroes/classes.
 These are: Warrior, Rogue, Ranger and Mage.
 Each class can equip certain weapons and armor.